rsdoiel/antenna/journalism.md

 date: 2025-05-20, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 20 at 11:07 p.m.</em>
-Both of California’s United States Senators condemned the Trump administration’s revocations of student visas in a Tuesday letter to U.S. Secretary of State Marco Rubio and Secretary of Homeland Security Kristi Noem.
+Both of California’s United States Senators condemned the Trump administration’s revocations of student visas in a Tuesday letter to U.S.

 <br>